ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center">Background</h3>
 <div style="height: 20px;"></div>

+<p>When we talk about space, we usually think of the night sky, stars light up.
+We don't usually think of planets beyond our Solar System.
+But the study of exoplanets - planets beyond our Solar System - is a crucial gateway to discovering and confirming the existence of extraterrestrial life.
+And advances in this field are only just gearing up</p>

-<p>Since exoplanet science is younger than most other astronomical sciences This is because, for one, we've known about exoplanets for little time, the first exoplanet discovery was in 1992.
+<p>Exoplanet science is younger than most other astronomical sciences because, for one, we've known about exoplanets for little time, the first exoplanet discovery was in 1992.
 Many recent projects have upped the research on exoplanets: </p>
 <ul>

   <li>